kareemob/Kareem-s-technical-assessment/README.md

 - 💪 Add the dependencies into Your pom.xml file.

-- 💪 Run mvn clean test
+- 💪 Run mvn clean test.

+## Thank You! 🥳
+- Thank you for reviewing the assignment!
+Feel free to ask me any question